intervortex/vortex/site/content/posts/community/2021-07-25-compost-bandcamp-‘slam’-tag-dumpster-dive.md

 categories: community
 tags:
   - slam-bandcamp-bad
-description: >
+description: |
+  Planex reaches new level of masochism exploring bandcamp
+image: img/posts/slam.jpg
+---
 Death metal was meant to be ugly and horrifying.
 These days everyone seems to get excited about death metal that’s “forward-thinking” or “innovative”.
 You won’t find any of that here.
 The bands and demos featured here may be the best representation of true death metal in our new enlightened age.
 They’re ugly.
 They’re brutal.
 They’re stupid.
 They came up when I searched Bandcamp for ‘Slam’ and sorted by newest releases.
 Most of all, they’re terrible.
-image: img/posts/slam.jpg
----

 <!--StartFragment-->

 Racism – Racism: The TV Show